WalletWasabi/WasabiDoc/docs/why-wasabi/TransactionSurveillanceCompanies.md

 ### Incentivized to oppose bitcoin updates

-During the deployment of segregated witness certain transaction surveillance companies were believed to have spread misinformation about it, because the update enables Lightning Network, which the companies saw as a threat to their business.
+During the deployment of a segregated witness, certain transaction surveillance companies were believed to have spread misinformation about it, because the update enables Lightning Network.
+The companies saw it as a threat to their business, since it can enable transacting with bitcoin more privately.

 ### Oversold effectiveness